-- The best way to start the festive season - This is the kind of drink you should make when you are putting up all the Christmas decorations.
+- The best way to start the festive season - This mint hot chocolate is the kind of drink you should make when you are putting up all the Christmas decorations.

-- Lower in sugar than most hot chocolates - We have used honey to sweeten it a little, without it being overly sugary.
+- Lower in sugar than most hot chocolates - We have used honey to sweeten this peppermint hot chocolate recipe a little, without it being overly sugary.

 - Under 200 calories a serving - Hot chocolate can be loaded with sugar, but this one if fairly light on calories compared to a Starbucks peppermint hot chocolate.

 - Great to serve up at a Christmas party - Having a kids Christmas party?
-Serve these up in little cups and they will be a hit.
+Serve these Christmas hot chocolates up in little cups and they will be a hit.

 - Kids love them - What kid doesn't like hot chocolate?
 They will love decorating these too.